crazymanish/fastlane-plugin-slack_bot/README.md

 ## About slack_bot

 A fastlane plugin to post slack message using bot api token. 🚀\
-Note: `Fastlane` comes with `slack` plugin by default, which uses slack webhook url, which can't send direct message & other limitations.
+Note: `Fastlane` comes with `slack` plugin by default, which uses slack webhook url, which can't send direct message & other webhook limitations.

 ## Getting Started